Dive into the rich and diverse academic world of Tolkien Studies.

 Tolkien Studies Courses

-Currently, Signum University offers eight courses related to J.R.R.
-Tolkien’s works.
-Students seeking a M.A. or Certificate with a concentration in Tolkien Studies must take at least five of these courses.
+Signum University offers a variety of courses related to J.R.R.
+Tolkien’s works in the context of literature, history, culture, and other areas of interest.
+Students seeking a M.A. with a concentration in Tolkien Studies must take at least five of these courses; Graduate Diploma students who seek a concentration in Tolkien Studies must take at least four of these courses.

 At least one Tolkien Studies course will be offered each semester.
 Courses will be offered on a rotating basis every 2 – 3 years.
 Course order, frequency, and availability may change without notice.
 Links to course descriptions above may go to an older version of the course.
-For current course offerings, visit the Signum course catalog.
+For current and upcoming course offerings, visit the Future Courses page.